 - Total Dissolved Solids: 500 – 5000 ppm

-So that was a sure shot method to get algae out of your pool in under five days.
+So that was a sure shot method to get algae out of your green pool in under five days.
 It takes some effort and patience on your part, but the result is a crystal clear pool.
 But what’s important to do is maintain the hygiene of the pool.
 Don’t become lax after cleaning the pool only once.
 You cannot expect your pool to maintain its sanitary levels on its own.
-It is your responsibility to ensure you maintain your pool on a regular basis.
+It is your responsibility to ensure you maintain your pool regularly.
 Shock your pool at least once a month to prevent algae from coming back.
 You should also maintain your pool chemical levels to ensure the algae doesn’t even get the chance to appear in the water.